-Per email dated November 17, 2016, the Vermont DEC confirms that the current operations of the Gage Project continue to not be a contributing cause of the River's impairment (Appendix C).
+Vermont DEC email dated December 7, 2016 confirms that the Project's current operations continue to not be a contributing cause of the River's impairment (Appendix C).
 Project operations data was additionally provided to Vermont DEC on March 29, 2018 for verification of Project Water Quality Certificate compliance (see Appendix C for email exchange).

-Vermont DEC issued a Project WQC on June 16, 1994 (see Appendix C for a copy of the WQC).
+• Vermont DEC issued a Project WQC on June 16, 1994 (see Appendix C for a copy of the WQC).

-3.5 UPSTREAM FISH PASSAGE STANDARDS: IMPOUNDMENT, BYPASSED REACH, AND DOWNSTREAM ZOES
+3.5 UPSTREAM FISH PASSAGE STANDARDS